iotile/nginx-s3-proxy/README.md

-## Motivation

-This image was created for use with dogestry.
-We wanted a caching HTTP proxy between our servers and S3 so that images were only downloaded once from S3.

-## Usage

 The image assumes a config file in the container at: `/nginx.conf` so use the `-v` option to mount one from your host.

 ```
-docker run -p 8000:8000 -v /path/to/nginx.conf:/nginx.conf coopernurse/nginx-s3-proxy
+docker run -p 8152:8000 -v /absolute/path/to/nginx.conf:/nginx.conf iotile/nginx-s3-proxy
 ```

-If you want to store the cache on the host, bind a path to `/data/cache`:
+If you want to easily view the logs on the host, bind a path to `/usr/local/nginx/logs/`:

 ```
-docker run -p 8000:8000 -v /path/to/nginx.conf:/nginx.conf -v /my/path:/data/cache coopernurse/nginx-s3-proxy
+docker run -p 8152:8000 -v /absolute/path/to/nginx.conf:/nginx.conf -v /my/path:/usr/local/nginx/logs/ iotile/nginx-s3-proxy
 ```

-Feel free to alter the `-p` param if you wish to bind the port differently onto the host.
+(The port `8152` is the port that the Yocto config in iotile/meta-arch-systems/local.conf.sample expects)

 Example nginx.conf file: